 DO NOT CROSS (2025)

-The art installation presents a striking reinterpretation of the traditional Christian cross, now lying on its side and bearing not the figure of Christ, but a lifelike cow.
-This powerful symbolism draws parallels between the crucifixion and the everyday sacrifice of animals for human consumption, positioning the cow as a surrogate for Christ.
+The installation presents a provocative reinterpretation of the traditional Christian cross, now positioned on its side and bearing not the figure of Christ, but a lifelike cow.
+This arresting substitution draws direct parallels between the crucifixion and the daily sacrifice of animals for human consumption, positioning the cow as a modern surrogate for Christ — a passive victim offered up for a collective moral reckoning.

 Holy Cow